wotori/react-keplr/README.md

 This project provides integration between React and Keplr Wallet for blockchain connection.
 With this project, you can use Keplr Wallet across all dapp components and perform basic functions such as sending signed transactions and querying the blockchain.

+A git repository is an early alpha version, which means that it is still in its experimental stages and may contain bugs or issues that have not yet been addressed.Please use with caution.

 ## Installation

 To install this project, simply run: